 A valid will becomes meaningless unless the court admits it to probate, which is why knowing when probate is necessary is so important for protecting assets and beneficiaries.
 Taking action when an executor fails to act can protect your inheritance and honor your loved one’s final wishes.

-At Lewis Law Firm PLLC, we guide clients through the probate process with legal experience, economic insight, and personal understanding.
+At Henington Lewis Law Firm PLLC, we guide clients through the probate process with legal experience, economic insight, and personal understanding.
 We are here to simplify the process and give you peace of mind.
 Estate planning is one of the kindest things you can do for your family, and making sure they can properly probate your will is an essential part of that legacy.

 Take the first step toward protecting your legacy and giving your family lasting peace of mind.
 Whether you need a personalized estate plan or help handling a civil dispute, we're here to help.